PR-CYBR/PR-CYBR-USER-FEEDBACK-AGENT/docs/OPORD/OPORD-0002.md

 - **Format**: All submissions must be in markdown format within code blocks.
 - **OpenAI Compatibility**: Functions should be compatible with the OpenAI API and support function calling features.
 - **Security**: Do not include any sensitive information or API keys in your submissions.
+- **Relevance**: Ensure functions are relevant to PR-CYBR, other PR-CYBR agents, and facilitate human-agent interaction.

 ## 5. Command and Control